pantheon-systems/terminus-composer-plugin/README.md

 Adds a command 'composer' to Terminus 1.x which you can use just like 'drush' or 'wp'.
 For a version that works with Terminus 0.x, see the [0.x branch](https://github.com/pantheon-systems/terminus-composer-plugin/tree/0.x).

-This project is based on the `drush` and `wp` commands from Terminus core.
+This project is a simplified version of the original [Terminus Composer Plugin](https://github.com/rvtraveller/terminus-composer) by Brian Thompson, updated for Terminus 1.x.

 ## Configuration